wentasah/ros2nix/README.md

                         Use with --fetch if some package.xml files are outside of the flake repo (default: False) --nixfmt              Format the resulting expressions with nixfmt (default:
                         False)
+  --compare             Don't write any file, but check whether writing the
+                        file would change existing files.
+Exit with exit code 2 if a change is detected.
+Useful for CI. (default:
+                        False)
   --copyright-holder COPYRIGHT_HOLDER
   --license LICENSE     License of the generated Nix expression, e.g. 'BSD'